Rizzo shines again with key hit, Yankees beat Marlins 3-1

 The comeback spoiled one of the better outings this season by Marlins’ ace Sandy Alcantara, who was moved up a day after he was originally scheduled to start Monday’s game against the Mets.

 Alcantara retired nine of the first 10 batters he faced, with the only blemish a walk to Tyler Wade.
-In seven innings, he gave up just two hits — a single to right by Judge in the fourth and a double by Joey Gallo in the seventh.
+In seven innings, he gave up just two hits — a single to right by Judge in the fourth and a double by Gallo in the seventh.

+“He’s about as tough as you’re going to face,” Boone said.
+“That pitching staff is so good and (Alcantara is) a big part of that.”

 Gallo was on third base with two outs in the seventh when Alcantara got Torres to ground out to complete his outing.
-He retired 21 of the 24 batters he faced, matched his season-high in strikeouts with 10 and walked one.
+He retired 21 of the 24 batters he faced and matched his season-high in strikeouts with 10.
+He walked one.

+Despite the continued lack of offensive support during his starts, Alcantara is determined to stay focused and perform his job on the mound.

+“I don’t feel any pressure at all,” Alcantara said. ” … We have to keep working hard and keep playing the game.”

 Yankees starter Jordan Montgomery, who entered the game on a career-high 14 2/3 scoreless inning streak, saw that come to a quick end when Miami jumped out to a 1-0 first-inning advantage.